agda/cubical/Cubical/AlgebraicGeometry/Spec.lagda.md

 -->

 In the following, we will use a fixed, commutative ring 𝔸.
-We are specifically interested in commutative algebras over that ring, so let us introduce a short name for those.
+We are specifically interested in commutative algebras over that ring, so let us introduce a short name for those and let us use '𝔸' to refer to the 𝔸-algebra 𝔸.

 ```